gwijthoff/emoji_article/emoji_notes.md

+**roughly 2000 words!**

 0. What's an emoji?

 - should we start with the stuff on #emojiethnicityupdate?
 I feel like that's a great hook for their blog format

 1. What is unicode, what is it trying to do, what is it used for

+the distinction between syntax and semantics in emoji encoding, and how it relates to the diversity controversy.
+Also, how practices respond to standards.

 - Japanese core set
 - how font maps a code point to a glyph